FEZModding/FEZRepacker/Docs/pak.md

 |`byte`|Flag bits. `0x01` - content is for HiDef profile (used for FEZ assets), `0x40` - data is compressed (LZ4, unused for FEZ), `0x80` - data is compressed (LZX, used for all FEZ assets).|
 |`uint32`|Compressed file size, including header.|

 If compression flag is set, the rest of the file is compressed and prefixed with `uint32` representing the size of this data after decompression.
 In case of FEZ, slightly modified LZX algorithm is used for compression.
 For details, visit [XNB reader code from open source implementation of MonoGame](https://github.com/labnation/MonoGame/blob/d270be3e800a3955886e817cdd06133743a7e043/MonoGame.Framework/Content/ContentManager.cs#L405).
+Repacker decompresses all of the compressed files using this algorithm and then keeps them that way, even when packing it back to PAK packages.

 Decompressed/uncompressed file content after header should look like this:
 |Field Type|Description|